artscorestudio/layout-bundle/Resources/doc/enable-external-library.md

         bazing_js_translation: false
 ```

-## <a name="speakingurl"></a>Enable/disable speakingURL
+## <a name="speakingurl"></a>Enable/disable speakingURL (optionnal)

 > Generate a slug with a lot of options; create a so-called Semantic URL or 'Clean URL' or 'Pretty URL' or 'nice-looking URL' or 'Speaking URL' or 'user-friendly URL' or 'SEO-friendly URL' from a string.
 This module aims to transliterate the input string.

 ### Adding speakingURL in your project's composer.json file

-I suggest using [pid/speaking](https://github.com/pid/speakingurl) repository.
+I suggest using [pid/speaking][7] repository.
 You can add it by enter the follow command :

 ```bash
 $ composer require pid/speaking "8.0.*"
 ```

 You can enable it by two different ways.
-First, just passing *true* :
+First, just passing *true* in LayoutBundle configuration :

 ```yaml
 # app/config/config.yml